varunswarup/deep-learning-foundations/README.md

 ### Image Classification for Computer Vision ###

 Build a convolutional neural network to recognize and classify new images based on a pre-defined set of known, labeled images.
 Image classification (or object recognition) represents one of the core components of computer vision.

+### TV Script Generation for The Simpsons ###

+Use a recurrent neural network to ghostwrite TV dialogues for The Simpsons, with the network being trained on a partial dataset of the famous sitcom's scripts.